SiddharthMathurDeveloper/DSA/Arrays & Hashing/Diffculty.md

 -> 1299.
 Replace Elements with Greatest Element on Right Side ⭐️⭐️

 -> 1748.
 Sum of Unique Elements ⭐️

+-> 2553.
+Separate the Digits in an Array ⭐️⭐️
 ```

 # Medium